cleanmachinetulsa/ServicePro_v3/replit.md

 An automated bootstrap system initializes new tenants with industry-specific AI behavior rules, SMS templates, and FAQ entries based on their selected industry, ensuring multi-tenant isolation and idempotent upsert logic across 22 supported industries.

 #### Telephony Mode System
-A comprehensive telephony routing system allows tenant owners to control how incoming calls are handled.
-Four modes are available:
+A comprehensive telephony routing system allows tenant owners to control how incoming calls are handled, offering modes like `FORWARD_ALL_CALLS`, `AI_FIRST` (default), `AI_ONLY`, and `TEXT_ONLY_BUSINESS`.
+Settings are stored in the `tenantPhoneConfig` table, and the canonical voice handler branches based on the selected mode.
-- **FORWARD_ALL_CALLS**: Calls ring the owner's personal phone directly without AI intervention.
-Requires a forwarding number.
-- **AI_FIRST** (default, recommended): AI or IVR answers first to screen calls, then forwards to human staff as needed.
-- **AI_ONLY**: AI handles all calls autonomously.
-Owners see bookings and messages but phones never ring.
-- **TEXT_ONLY_BUSINESS**: Calls are politely declined with a brief message; callers automatically receive an SMS with booking link.
-Optional voicemail backup available.

-Settings stored in `tenantPhoneConfig` table with `telephonyMode` and `allowVoicemailInTextOnly` columns.
-The canonical voice handler (`server/routes.twilioVoiceCanonical.ts`) branches on telephonyMode BEFORE consulting IVR settings.
-UI accessible via Phone Settings page (`/phone-settings`) with radio button selector and mode-specific options.

 #### Multi-Tenant Architecture
 The platform utilizes a comprehensive multi-tenant architecture with full tenant isolation across ~70+ database tables.
 An admin interface supports tenant CRUD operations and owner impersonation.
-A canonical voice entry-point provides standardized webhook handling for multi-tenant telephony.
-A Tenant Communication Routing Engine centralizes inbound communication routing for SMS, Voice, and IVR.
-An AI Voice Concierge entry point provides provider-agnostic AI voice infrastructure.
-Public sites are accessed via subdomain (`https://yoursite.serviceproapp.com/site/your-subdomain`) with global subdomain uniqueness and secure data isolation.
-Tenant isolation is enforced with a `tenantId` column on most tables.
+It includes a canonical voice entry-point, a Tenant Communication Routing Engine, and an AI Voice Concierge entry point.
+Public sites are accessed via subdomains with global uniqueness and secure data isolation.

 #### Customer Identity & Login
-Customer authentication is separate from staff/owner authentication, utilizing OTP (One-Time Password) via phone/email with rate limiting and session management.
+Customer authentication is separate from staff/owner authentication, using OTP via phone/email with rate limiting and session management.
 Customer profiles support `profilePictureUrl`, `customerNotes`, and notification preferences.

 #### Billing & Usage Engine (SP-3)
-A comprehensive multi-tenant usage tracking and billing system with the following components:
-- **Usage Metrics Table**: `usage_metrics` tracks daily usage per tenant (SMS in/out, MMS in/out, voice minutes, emails, AI tokens in/out)
+A comprehensive multi-tenant usage tracking and billing system tracks daily usage (SMS, MMS, voice minutes, emails, AI tokens), aggregates this data daily, and estimates costs based on defined pricing constants.
+Tenant and root admin dashboards display usage, trends, and cost breakdowns.
-- **Usage Rollups Table**: `usage_rollups_daily` stores aggregated daily data with estimated costs
-- **Usage Collector Service**: `server/services/usageCollectorService.ts` gathers usage data from various sources per tenant
-- **Usage Rollup Service**: `server/services/usageRollupService.ts` runs daily at midnight UTC to aggregate metrics
-- **Pricing Constants**: `shared/pricing/usagePricing.ts` defines per-unit costs (SMS: $0.0079, MMS: $0.02, Voice: $0.0085/min, Email: $0.00035, AI: $0.00001/$0.00003 per token)
-- **Tenant Dashboard**: `/admin/billing-usage` shows month-to-date usage, 30-day trends, cost breakdown, and daily history
-- **Root Admin Dashboard**: `/admin/system-usage` shows all tenant usage with charts, plan distribution, and manual rollup trigger
-- **API Routes**: `server/routes.billingUsage.ts` with endpoints for summary, daily, metrics, and root admin tenant overview

 #### UI Experience Mode (SP-4)
-A Simple vs Advanced dashboard mode system that allows tenant owners to toggle between a streamlined interface and full-featured mode:
+A Simple vs Advanced dashboard mode system allows tenant owners to toggle between a streamlined interface and a full-featured mode, hiding advanced features for a cleaner experience in Simple Mode.
+The preference is stored in the `tenant_config` table.
-- **Simple Mode**: Hides advanced features (Multi-Tenant Management, SMS Compliance, Port Recovery, IVR Configurator) for a cleaner, less overwhelming experience
-- **Advanced Mode**: Shows all navigation items and features for power users
-- **Storage**: `uiExperienceMode` column in `tenant_config` table (tenant-scoped)
-- **API Routes**: `server/routes.settings.uiMode.ts` with GET/PUT endpoints at `/api/settings/ui-mode`
-- **Frontend Context**: `client/src/contexts/UiExperienceContext.tsx` provides mode state to the application
-- **Navigation Filtering**: `client/src/config/navigationItems.ts` items with `visibility: 'advancedOnly'` are hidden in Simple mode
-- **Settings Page**: `/settings/ui-mode` provides a user-friendly toggle with descriptive cards

 #### Usage & Billing Overview (SP-5)
-A read-only billing and usage page accessible to all tenant users:
-- **Settings Page**: `/settings/billing` shows plan info, 30-day usage snapshot, and billing portal access
+A read-only billing and usage page accessible to all tenant users displays plan information, a 30-day usage snapshot, and access to the Stripe billing portal for payment management.
-- **Plan Display**: Shows current plan name, tier (Free/Starter/Pro/Elite/Internal), and status (Trial/Active/Past Due/Suspended)
-- **Usage Meters**: 4 tiles showing SMS sent, voice minutes, emails sent, and AI requests for the last 30 days
-- **Billing Portal**: "Manage Payment & Invoices" button opens Stripe billing portal (if configured)
-- **API Routes**: `server/routes.settings.billingOverview.ts` with GET `/api/settings/billing/overview`
-- **Service Layer**: `server/services/usageOverviewService.ts` combines tenant plan info with 30-day usage metrics
-- **Hook**: `client/src/hooks/useBillingOverview.ts` for frontend data fetching

 #### Billing & Dunning Automation (SP-6)
-A comprehensive billing status and dunning system for handling payment failures and account suspension:
+A comprehensive billing status and dunning system handles payment failures and account suspension.
+It tracks billing status via Stripe webhooks, provides warning banners for past-due accounts, and implements full-screen lockout for suspended accounts, with middleware to block critical API routes.

-- **Billing Status Fields**: `tenants` table extended with `billingStatusSince`, `cancelAtPeriodEnd`, `lastInvoiceStatus`, `lastInvoiceDueAt` columns
-- **Billing Status Service**: `server/services/billingStatusService.ts` maps Stripe subscription states to app billing statuses (trial, active, past_due, suspended, cancelled)
-- **Stripe Webhook Integration**: `invoice.payment_failed` and `invoice.payment_succeeded` handlers trigger billing status updates
-- **Cancel Subscription**: `POST /api/billing/cancel-at-period-end` toggles subscription cancellation at period end
-- **Past Due Warning Banner**: `client/src/components/billing/PastDueWarningBanner.tsx` displays yellow warning with link to update payment
-- **Account Suspended Screen**: `client/src/components/billing/AccountSuspendedScreen.tsx` full-screen lockout for suspended accounts
-- **Suspension Guard**: `client/src/components/AuthGuard.tsx` checks billing status and shows suspension screen except for `/settings/billing` and `/support` routes
-- **Billing Status Hook**: `client/src/hooks/useBillingStatus.ts` fetches and caches billing status from `/api/tenant/billing/status`
-- **Suspension Middleware**: `server/middleware/suspensionGuard.ts` blocks critical API routes for suspended tenants
+#### Phase 2.3 Billing Automation
+A comprehensive SaaS billing automation system generates monthly invoices, tracks overdue payments, and automates dunning processes.
+It includes a `tenant_invoices` table, a `Stripe Billing Service` for invoice creation and charging, a `Monthly Invoice Generator` cron job, and a `Nightly Dunning` cron job for reminders and suspension.
+Admin pages provide billing info and control.

 ### Feature Specifications
 Key features include multi-platform messaging (Facebook Messenger, Instagram DMs), real-time SMS delivery monitoring, and an AI-powered chatbot (GPT-4o) for conversational AI, intent detection, and service recommendations.
 A quote-first workflow for specialty jobs uses AI for keyword detection.
 A loyalty program with referral rewards, appointment scheduling with weather checking and conflict detection, an upselling system with context-aware offers, and email marketing capabilities are integrated.
 Real-time chat monitoring allows for manual takeover.
 Technicians can update job status to 'on_site' with automatic customer SMS notifications.
 The platform supports plan tiers (free/starter/pro/elite/internal) with feature gating for 12 features.
 The system also includes advanced conversation management with AI-powered handback analysis and smart scheduling extraction, a weather risk assessment system for appointments, a multi-tenant loyalty bonus campaign system, and an AI agent system aware of these campaigns.
 A complete SaaS pricing and tier comparison system includes a premium public /pricing page with glassmorphism UI, in-app upgrade modals, and locked feature components.
 A dual suggestion system enables tenant owners to submit platform feedback and customers to submit suggestions to their tenant's business.